J.C. Penney: A Reasonable Growth Scenario

 Feasibility Of Slight Growth

 It is fair to question whether even slight growth is too optimistic given J.C.
 Penney's -3.5% comparable store sales performance in Q1 2017.
 However, that -3.5% was mostly caused by a weak February that appears to be attributable to delayed tax refunds.
-Macy's Investor Meeting presentation appears to indicate that its comparable store sales from March to May is trending over 2% better than its Q1 (February to April) comparable store sales.
+Macy's (NYSE:M) Investor Meeting presentation appears to indicate that its comparable store sales from March to May is trending over 2% better than its Q1 (February to April) comparable store sales.
 J.C.
-Penney was probably even more affected by delayed tax refunds than Macy's since its customers tend to be lower income than Macy's, so it appears reasonable to assume that J.C.
+Penney was probably even more affected by delayed tax refunds than Macy's since its customers tend to be of lower income than Macy's, so it appears reasonable to assume that J.C.
 Penney's comparable store sales trends after February are at -1.5% or better.

 Assuming the post-February trends hold for the rest of the year, J.C.
 Penney could potentially reach -1% comparable store sales in 2017 with only a minimal benefit from its various initiatives.
 These initiatives would need to contribute more in 2018 and 2019 to get to +1% comps, but that still would be less than J.C.
 Penney's earlier expectations for +3% comps per year.

-I would say that +1% comps is not a given the slightly negative trend facing J.C.
+I would say that +1% comps is not a given due to the slightly negative trend facing J.C.
 Penney currently and its challenges in figuring out how to consistently drive growth since the start of 2016.
-However that +1% also appears reasonably achievable as it only requires some of J.C.
+However, that +1% also appears reasonably achievable as it only requires some of J.C.
 Penney's initiatives to work out.

 Valuation In This Scenario